Qovery/RedisLess/README.md

 To use RedisLess, you only need to:

-1. Install RedisLess library (see supported clients below).
+1. Install RedisLess library for your favorite language (see supported clients below).
 2. Connect your favorite Redis client to `redis://localhost:16379`.
 3. You don't need to change your code - RedisLess is Redis API compatible. (see [supported Redis commands](REDIS_FEATURES.md))